AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - The `minf_exports` field of `ModuleInfo` is now of type `[AvailInfo]` rather than `NameSet`, as this provides accurate export information.
 An extra function `modInfoExportsWithSelectors` gives a list of the exported names including overloaded record selectors (whereas `modInfoExports` includes only non-mangled selectors).
 - The `HsExpr`, `hsRecField` and `ConDeclField` AST types have changed as described above.

+## Extensions enabled by `-XOverloadedRecordFields`

+Turning on the `OverloadedRecordFields` extension automatically enables:

+- `DisambiguateRecordFields`, because ORF strictly generalises it
+- `FlexibleContexts`, because `r { x :: a }` decodes to `Has r "x" a` which contains a non-variable
+- `ConstraintKinds`, because `r { x :: a, y :: b }` decodes to a tuple constraint

 ## Outstanding issues

 - The definition of `tcFldInsts` has a slightly fragile assertion that it does not obtain any evidence bindings when typechecking `Has`/`Upd` instances.
 Could these be returned somewhere instead?
 It should be possible to fuse `makeRecFldInstsFor` and `tcFldInsts`, or just generate and typecheck binds, using `tcValBinds` or similar for the typechecking.